dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 The Semiconductor Diode
 -----------------------

 Many people explain semiconductor function with basic solid state physics derived from quantum mechanics, which includes transitions between electron bands and forces induced on conduction band electrons from band bending.
-However, for the current purposes, a classical view of electrons as charges being moved by lines of forces in an electric field is sufficient [#]_.
+However, for the current purposes, a classical view of electrons (and holes) as charges being moved by lines of forces in an electric field is sufficient [#]_.
 First I explain the function of a :math:`p`-:math:`n` junction, which is the working principle of a semiconductor diode and is one step before the transistor, a semiconductor triode.

-A :math:`p`-:math:`n` junction results from the (hypothetical) joining of :math:`p`- and :math:`n`-type regions (in practice the regions are made by differently doping regions of the same host material).
+A :math:`p`-:math:`n` junction results from the hypothetical joining of :math:`p`- and :math:`n`-type regions (in practice the regions are made by differently doping regions of the same host material).
 The nominal junction is the hypothetical plane abruptly separating the :math:`p`- and :math:`n`-type